ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

                    y: cellMaximumHeight / 2)
 }
 ```
-The centers of the cells to the right hand side of the animated cell should be adjusted when the center of the animated cell changes.

 With these parameters being computed, it is easy to fill the blank of assigning values to the attributes.